-- 9.5 Changes proposed to the legal text of the Grid Code were developed over several iterations with the aim to address the concerns highlighted by all the Workgroup members.
-The modifications, detailed in Annex 3, include: - 9.5.1 modification of CC.A.7.2.3.1 to clarify the requirements; - 9.5.2 addition of CC.A.7.2.3.2 to specify the new requirements related to repeatability; and - 9.5.3 modification of CC.6.3.15 to clarify the fault ride through requirements in relation to switched shunt compensation.
+- 10.5 Changes proposed to the legal text of the Grid Code were developed over several iterations with the aim to address the issues highlighted by all the Workgroup members and feedback from the Grid Code Review Panel.
+The modifications, detailed in Annex 3, include: - 10.5.1 modification of CC.A.7.2.3.1 to clarify the requirements; - 10.5.2addition of CC.A.7.2.3.2 to specify the new requirements related to repeatability; and - 10.5.3modification of CC.6.3.15 to clarify the fault ride through requirements in relation to switched shunt compensation.